SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-vcloud.md

 User credentials
 ----

-The last step is to tell to your users to configure their credentials for vCloud in their user profile.
+Now that the connector is configured and the native images updated, inform your users that they need to configure their credentials for vCloud in their user profile to take advantage of your new connector.

 <span class='contact-us-placeholder'></span>